Signed in as:

 Their tone is focused and serene.
 They are played with a traditional white leather covered striker with a lacquered handle, which is tapped on the outside rim.
 They can also be played around the rim to make them sing, although this is not done in ritual usage.

-Altar bowls are small ritual bowls made from bronze or brass.
-They are known as 'Rin' or 'O-Rin' in Japan and typically form part of a ritual altar in the home (specifically Japan, but also some other Buddhist countries).
+Altar bowls are small ritual bowls made usually from brass or sometimes bronze.
+They are known as 'Rin' or 'O-Rin' in Japan, and typically form part of a ritual altar in the family home (specifically Japan, but also some other Buddhist countries).

 They are the smallest of the singing bowl family, with some being only 5-6cm in diameter!
-These bowls are also the highest in pitch, going well into the 6th octave.
+They are also the highest in pitch, going well into the upper 6th octave.
+Sizes range from 100-400g and 5-13cm wide.

 Looking at the photo above, the small bowl with the black coating is made of bronze, just like its larger counterparts.